 Representation in Claims Involving Fraud

 Under pressure from creditors or in anticipation of a judgment being entered against you?
 There is a temptation to protect assets and income from Armageddon.
-If you are a creditor or debtor who is the subject of a claim involving a questionable transfer, consult our experienced fraudulent transfer attorney.
+If you are a creditor or debtor subject to a claim involving a questionable transfer, consult our experienced fraudulent transfer attorney.
 Visit our page on Fraudulent Transfer here.

 Avoid the Deadly Traps Landlords and Tenants Make in Their Commercial Leases

 Discovering the physical location of your enterprise is one of the most exciting steps in establishing a new business.
 It brings your business plan one step closer to profitability.
-Commercial leases are generally negotiable, from the terms and conditions to the financial payments and methods of payment.
-You should not sign a lease agreement before having an experienced commercial leasing attorney review the lease and negotiate a lease agreement that can save you money today and for years to come.
-Even a small oversight will prove to be costly for years thereafter.
+Commercial leases are generally negotiable, covering terms and conditions, financial terms, and payment methods.
+You should not sign a lease agreement before having an experienced commercial leasing attorney review it and negotiate a lease that can save you money today and for years to come.
+Even a minor oversight will prove costly for years to come.

-For additional information, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+For additional information, contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 Visit our page on Landlord Tenant Law here.

 TESTIMONIAL

 I didn’t know who to turn to for legal advice.
 There are so many lawyers, but who was the right one for me?
 I wanted someone who would listen to me and someone I could afford.
-I knew I couldn’t afford to be without an attorney and then I remembered an old cliché…”you get what you pay for”.
+I knew I couldn’t afford to be without an attorney, and then I remembered an old cliché…” you get what you pay for”.
 But there can be a difference between high price and high value.
 With Fredrick P. Niemann, I got a terrific attorney who really worked with me.
 He was with me every step of the way.
-His fees were fair and our interpersonal relationship great.
+His fees were fair, and our interpersonal relationship was great.
 I would recommend Fredrick P. Niemann to anyone who wants a caring attorney.”

 —Josephine Pysniak, Woodbridge, NJ